digital-Swaraj/Catchup/README.md

 # Catchup
-Catchup is a js library for data storing and getting to any owner or element by js.
+Catchup is a js library for data storing and getting to any owner or HTML element by js.

 ## Files